tsmith4014/GitHub-Profile-Power-Up-Guide/README.md

 ## Customize Your Profile

-Feel free to customize the Python scripts to add more features or change the existing ones.
+Feel free to customize the Python scripts to add more features or change the existing ones and and populate the various sections with your own information.